Registering Ubuntu 20.04, 22.04 and 24.04 Clients

-This section contains information about registering Salt clients running Ubuntu 20.04 LTS and 22.04 LTS operating systems.
+This section contains information about registering Salt clients running Ubuntu 20.04 LTS, 22.04 LTS and 24.04 LTS operating systems.

 • Packages and metadata are provided by Ubuntu, not by SUSE